qjhart/jeepster/diary.md

+## 2015-10-11 qjhart 3.5 hrs

+Connal and I pulled out the gas tank.
+There is a bit of scum in the bottom of the tank, which I think was floating on the surface of the gas.
+Otherwise looks very clean.
+I'm thinking of ways to get a better view of the whole thing.
+Maybe a camera scope ($250 :).

+We cleaned up the outside, looks very nice.
+We also removed the hood, and cleaned a bit of the front engine.
+Despite the info we received in Nikki's cache, it looks like we have an original Willys Jeep engine.

+The distributor cap, and all the wires are brand new.
+I bet the plugs will be as well, though they show considerably more rust.

+Also cleaned the back a bit.
+There is quite a bit of rust in the interior of the car.
+Need a plan for that.

+We started some molassess soaks as a test.

 ## 2015-10-09 qjhart 2hrs

 First day of working on the Jeepster renovation.
 My goal is just to get the old fluids, and junk to the hazardous waste site over the weekend.